Real Estate

 The government of India levies different property taxes on different types of properties.
 The local municipality or the city government is usually responsible for assessing your property and deciding the amount of tax you have to pay on it.
 Once the municipality assesses your property and sends you a notification about the applicable tax, you can pay your property taxes online or offline.
 Property taxes can be paid annually or semi-annually.

-Property taxes depend on the house’s location, the type of the house, its area, etc. Failure to pay these taxes on time may invite a penalty or interest on the tax.
+Property taxes depend on the house’s location, the type of house, its area, etc. Failure to pay these taxes on time may invite a penalty or interest on the tax.
 Check these details on your local government’s website for a clearer idea of the applicable taxes and penalties.

 Income from House Property